jaredly/j3/Roadmap.md

 lol or like an interactive explanation? that would catch on like anything. ppl would love it.

+--> Ok, so algo j is super nice and sweet, buuuut it doesn't do subtyping.
+Q: Can I coerce it into making subtyping work?
+A: I should probably understand it better before I try that.

+b/c I want records, and enums, and both of those want structural subtyping.

 # Branch: infer-more
 So, we want a test dealio,